Self-service technology is imperative if airports aspire to meet the demands of tomorrow, emphasises Borry Vrieling from eezeetags.

-Here, International Airport Review explores the various procedures that occur within an airport’s terminal.
+Here, International Airport Review explores the various terminal operations that occur within an airport.

 Some of these operations will be focused on securing a seamless passenger experience, others on ensuring security, increasing revenues or reducing environmental impact.
 Regardless of the aim, these initiatives are integral to the daily operation of an terminal, and in the long term, for the success of the airport.

 Whether an airport is an international hub or a small regional airport, the terminal must function efficiently, passengers must be well catered for and staff must be happy.
 A negative terminal experience could be detrimental to the airport, and so operations must be optimised and new methods considered.
 These include new technologies, data-sharing between stakeholders, collaboration, airport management systems, and much more.